Football helmet: National Football League

 In 1948, the Los Angeles Rams were the first NFL team to put logos on their helmets; the basic "ram's horn" logo on the helmet has remained mostly the same, except for color, ever since.
 Through the 2019 NFL season, the Cleveland Browns are the only remaining NFL teams not using any form of a primary logo on its helmets.
 The Pittsburgh Steelers are the only NFL team that puts its logo on only one side of the helmet (the right side).
-At first, this was a temporary measure because the Steelers weren't sure they would like the look of the logo on an all-gold helmet.
+At first, this was a temporary measure because the Steelers were not sure they would like the look of the logo on an all-gold helmet.
 They wanted to test them before going all-out.
 Because of the interest generated by having the logo on only one side of their helmets and also due to the team's new success, the Steelers decided to leave the helmet that way permanently.
 The Cincinnati Bengals, after using a "Bengals" wordmark for a helmet logo through the 1980 season, have used a tiger-stripe pattern instead of a logo since 1981.